carfreesc/carfreesc.github.io/notes.md

 * **Meyer Dairy** on South Atherton is a local landmark.
 It is not easy to reach despite being across from the bike path: I think the easiest route is to take Rolling Ridge north, ride through the KBB parking lot, and then jump a curb and cross a little grass to get to the dairy.

 * The **DMV** is located in Pleasant Gap, about eight miles out of town.
-The former G bus route is long-gone, and with the pending withdrawal of Spring Township from CATA you probably won't even be able to get there on CATAGO! in the future.
-It is possible to bike, but it is pretty unpleasant.
+The former G bus route is long-gone, and with the pending withdrawal of Spring Township from CATA you probably won't even be able to get there on CATAGO! in the future either.
+It is possible to bike (or even walk), but it is pretty unpleasant.
 If somebody reading this knows a better option please tell me.

 ## Car math